OXFORD PUNTING

 8. Folly Bridge Hiring Station upriver and explore the Bullstake Stream and back.

-9. Folly Bridge Hiring Station upriver, Osney Lock, right at Four Rivers, right before isis Lock and down to Castle and back.
+9. Folly Bridge Hiring Station upriver, Osney Lock, right at Four Rivers, right before Isis Lock and down to Castle and back.

 10.Folly Bridge Hiring Station, Osney Lock to Perch and back.